Challenges working remotely

 If you don’t communicate in a remote environment, you don’t exist – Vanessa Sans HWL

 Studies have shown working remotely increases employee engagement in moderation because still is important to nurture relationships face to face.
 It is about to find a balance between working off-site and in-site.
 The office is becoming a place for collaboration.

-Furthermore, there are effective apps and tools made for teams working remotely: team chats like Slack, meetings and video chats like Skype or hangouts, project management tools to manage and track tasks like Asana, apps for to-do-list like Todist, etc.
+Furthermore, there are effective apps and tools made for teams working remotely as we explain in our article Work smarter, not harder, some of them are team chats like Slack, meetings and video chats like Zoom, project management tools to manage and track tasks like Asana, apps for to-do-list like Todist, etc.